-We just had over a 1000 photographs digitized so as to ensure their longevity.
+We recently had over a 1000 photographs digitized so as to ensure their longevity.
 The other night we were looking at most of the images on our computer and reminiscing about the different stages we have been through as a family.
-It was a lot of fun to stop and take note of the growth, the changes–and the memories.
+It was a lot of fun to stop and take note of the growth, the changes, and the memories.
 In many ways it was a form of celebration.

 How will you lead in remembrance?
 There are many creative ways you can point yourself, your family, and your followers back to the grace of God in your lives.
 Pictures, a journal, literal stones–or even a blog–can be used as memorials of God’s grace in the life of a leader and a people.
 Out of our brokenness we are forgetful people.
 We need visual reminders of God’s greatness and our need for him.

 Are you leading in remembrance?
 Create a memorial today.
 Go and collect some “stones” and tell their story.
 Lead well!